 Upon the arrival of Sicilian in British waters, the ship proceeded to the south-coast Royal Naval port of Devonport where the first contingent of the Newfoundland Regiment had landed with the (1st) Canadian Division in October of 1914.
-Having arrived in port on or about September 9, from there Private Bastow and his comrades-in-arms now boarded a train for the journey north to Scotland and to the Regimental Depot.
+Having arrived in port during the last days of July, from there the reservists left for naval barracks, Private Belbin and his comrades-in-arms now boarded a train for the journey north to Scotland and to the Regimental Depot.